When it comes to preparing food for your baby, the smoother the better. If your baby has just started taking solids, barley is a perfect food!

 How To Cook Barley Cereal For Babies?

-Barley is a protein rich meal that can work wonder for your little one.
-This nutritious food is simple to make and doesn’t take much time.
-You can quickly choose to make it even during the stressful timeframe.
+Barley is simple to make and doesn’t take much time.
+You can quickly choose to make it even during the stressful time-frame.

 The easiest way of cooking barley is to boil one cup of barley seeds in 3 cups of water.
 Bring the water to boil, add barley seeds and again boil them to a simmer.